bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 Market makers are publishing their CoinJoin intentions to an IRC room and waiting for market takers to take their offers.
 When a taker comes along, it selects a set of makers and creates a shared transaction with them, while also paying a small fee.
-Unlike the above described sheme, this happens automatically.
+Unlike the above described scheme, this happens automatically.

 Wasabi Wallet style CoinJoins are called Chaumian CoinJoins.
 It employs a CoinJoin coordinator, where various peers can register.
 When the pre-defined